Illustration by Emma Jayne, courtesy of the Bright Agency.

 Example: “Pull ya head in mate, that’s no way to speak to someone!”

 7. Woop woop

-Definition: This set of words is used to describe a faraway place or remote location, much like you could use “the middle of nowhere” in a sentence.
+Definition: This pair of words is used to describe a faraway place or remote location, much like using “the middle of nowhere” in a sentence.

 Example: “I’m driving out to woop woop for Christmas with the in-laws!”

 8. Going off